benmarch/react-hook-tour/README.md

  - `resume()` - starts a paused tour at the step left off when it was paused
  - `next()` - moves to the next step
  - `prev()` - moves to the previous step
+ - `setStepOrder()` - resets the step order.
+Running this when a tour is running will cause problems!
  - `setCustomState(state)` - allows for arbitrary state to be stored on the tour.
 Useful for testing or saving values for displaying in the popover.